Bristol Supertram: Integrated Transport Authority

+The West of England Combined Authority, established in 2017 and covering the wider Bristol area except for North Somerset, has a devolved local transport budget and publishes a joint transport plan.

 Tram tax

 One idea that would enable a local council to raise the finances necessary for a light rail system is the introduction of a "tram tax".
 It was suggested in 2005 that Bristol residents would agree to a local tax increase if they fully understood what it would deliver as a result.
 Tram taxes have been proposed unsuccessfully in a number of regions within the UK for the development of new light rail systems and to provide support for existing ones.

-Bus Rapid Transit (BRT)
+Bus Rapid Transit

 With Bristol Council unable to continue with the development of a light rail scheme, they changed their focus to a bus rapid transit (BRT) or "guided bus" system as a way of addressing the same congestion problems within the region.

 In 2007, an initial BRT route was proposed that would run alongside the Bristol and Bath cycleway, causing a narrowing of the path and a loss of natural habitat in the process.
 This led to a campaign against the plan by local cycling and environmental pressure groups which attracted considerable support from the Bristol public, and the scheme was soon frozen after a 9,500-strong petition was received.
 The sustainable transport charity Sustrans said the plan was the "right idea, wrong route".

 A separate scheme, Metrobus, was begun in 2006 and came into service on three limited-stop routes in 2018 and 2019.
 The routes mainly use bus lanes on existing roads, supplemented by construction of new roads and small sections of guided busway.